 A significant positive linear association was found between change in maternal BMI with each year of inter-pregnancy interval with the coefficient remaining similar across pregnancies (adjusted increase in maternal BMI per year of inter-pregnancy interval 0.25 kg/m2, 95% CI 0.22 to 0.28) and increasing for the fourth to fifth pregnancy (adjusted increase in maternal BMI per year of inter-pregnancy interval 0.36 kg/m2, 95% CI 0.25 to 0.47).

-Compared to an interval of 24-35 months, there is a significantly increased risk of starting the next pregnancy with a higher weight compared to the previous one with an interval of 36 months or more for the second, third and fourth pregnancies (adjusted OR 1.43, 95% CI 1.29 to 1.59, P<0.001 for first to second, adjusted OR 1.51, 95% CI 1.28 to 1.78, P<0.001 for second to third, adjusted OR 1.59, 95% CI 1.20 to 2.11, P=0.001 for third to fourth pregnancy).
+Compared to an interval of 24-35 months, there is a significantly increased risk of starting the next pregnancy with a higher weight than the previous one with an interval of 36 months or more for the second, third and fourth pregnancies (adjusted OR 1.43, 95% CI 1.29 to 1.59, P<0.001 for first to second, adjusted OR 1.51, 95% CI 1.28 to 1.78, P<0.001 for second to third, adjusted OR 1.59, 95% CI 1.20 to 2.11, P=0.001 for third to fourth pregnancy).
 In contrast, there was a significantly decreased risk of starting the next pregnancy with a higher BMI in those with an interval of 12-23 months for the second and third pregnancies (adjusted OR 0.77 95% CI 0.71 to 0.85, P<0.001; adjusted OR 0.82, 95% CI 0.70 to 0.97, p=0.02 respectively) but not higher order pregnancies.

 Conclusions: Birth spacing of 12-23 months appears most protective against starting the next pregnancy with a higher body weight, even when adjusting for maternal age.
 In high-income country settings, getting pregnant within 1-2 years of the previous birth and advising those anticipating longer intervals to limit weight gain could be simple preconception preventive measures in tackling maternal obesity and hence achieving better subsequent maternal and offspring health outcomes.